Chelsea Clinton Welcomes Third Child, Jasper Clinton Mezvinsky

 — Chelsea Clinton (@ChelseaClinton) July 22, 2019

-Clinton’s mother, former first lady, secretary of state and 2016 Democratic nominee for president Hillary Clinton took to Twitter to say that she and her husband, former President Bill Clinton, were “thrilled” by the news of baby Jasper’s birth.
+Clinton’s mother, former first lady, secretary of state and 2016 Democratic nominee for president Hillary Clinton, took to Twitter to say that she and her husband, former President Bill Clinton, were “thrilled” by the news of baby Jasper’s birth.

 Sharing some happy news this morning!
 Bill and I are so thrilled. https://t.co/199K5REg8G